 Example 1: Adapting a Legacy XML API to JSON

-Scenario: your modern React frontend expects JSON, but the only data source is a legacy service that returns XML.
-The client should use a clean IUserService interface; the LegacyUserService speaks XML.
-The adapter bridges them.
+Scenario: your React frontend expects JSON, but the data source returns XML.
+The client uses an IUserService interface; LegacyUserService returns XML.
+An adapter bridges them.

 The Incompatible Adaptee